 You will reach the Redirections page, which would look like this.

-Now, click on the Add New button so that we can create a redirection.
+Now, click on the Add New button so that you can create a redirection.
 When you click the button, you’ll be prompted with a form like this at the top of your list.

 There are plenty of options available here and we’ll go through the importance of each option: